 "I cannot thank them enough and would always recommend them to anyone unfortunate enough to find themselves in the same position that I was in.”

 John also won substantial compensation for a Musicians Union member, Melinda Maxwell, who suffered serious lower leg fractures and significant scarring to the leg.
 Melinda said: “I broke my right leg on January 1st 2014 while working with the National Youth Orchestra.
 I fell off a stage during rehearsal in a space that was badly lit, cramped and with insufficient indications of the stage area.
 In the end I needed two operations, the second of which was traumatic.
-I was helped by two of Thompsons' solicitors, initially Martin Singh, followed by John Mullen.
+I was helped by two of Thompsons' solicitors.
 The whole process of unpicking events was very thorough and I felt supported and in safe hands and I thank Thompsons for their expertise and professionalism.”